bdrdavies/mono-cbp/docs/configuration.md

 - `n_injections` (int, default: 1000)
   - Total number of synthetic transits to inject for each transit model
-  - More injections = better statistics but slower
+  - More injections = better statistics but increases computation time

 ## Complete Configuration Example